geeky-wizard/Smart-AC-System/README.md

 the room.
 You can assume that the room is broken up into 4 sub-areas each with its own sensor and ac vent.

-User Interface: LCD displaying Temperature in 0oC.
-Single push button to vary temperature between 16-35 degree celsius.
+User Interface: LCD displaying Temperature in 0°C. Single push button to vary temperature between 16°C to 35°C.

 The duration for which the system is ON can be set by the user in minutes ranging from 30 min. to 6 hours with a granularity of 30 min.